Biofilter: Wastewater

 Biofiltration is used to treat wastewater from a wide range of sources, with varying organic compositions and concentrations.
 Many examples of biofiltration applications are described in the literature.
-Bespoke biofilters have been developed and commercialized for the treatment of animal wastes, landfill leachates, dairy wastewater, domestic wastewater.
+Bespoke biofilters have been developed and commercialized for the treatment of animal wastes, landfill leachates, dairy wastewater, and domestic wastewater.

 This process is versatile as it can be adapted to small flows (< 1 m3/d), such as onsite sewage as well as to flows generated by a municipality (> 240 000 m3/d).
 For decentralized domestic wastewater production, such as for isolated dwellings, it has been demonstrated that there are important daily, weekly and yearly fluctuations of hydraulic and organic production rates related to modern families' lifestyle.
 In this context, a biofilter located after a septic tank constitutes a robust process able to sustain the variability observed without compromising the treatment performance.

-In anaerobic wastewater treatment facilities, biogas is fed through a bio-scrubber and “scrubbed” with activated sludge liquid from an aeration tank.
+In anaerobic wastewater treatment facilities, biogas is fed through a bio-scrubber and "scrubbed" with activated sludge liquid from an aeration tank.
 Most commonly found in wastewater treatment is the trickling filter process (TFs) [Chaudhary, 2003].
 Trickling filters are an aerobic treatment that uses microorganisms on attached medium to remove organic matter from wastewater.

 In primary wastewater treatment, biofiltration is used to control levels of biochemical oxygen, demand, chemical oxygen demand, and suspended solids.
 In tertiary treatment processes, biofiltration is used to control levels of organic carbon [ Carlson, 1998].

 Use in aquaculture

 The use of biofilters is common in closed aquaculture systems, such as recirculating aquaculture systems (RAS).
 The biofiltration techniques used in aquaculture can be separated into three categories: biological, physical, and chemical.
 The primary biological method is nitrification; physical methods include mechanical techniques and sedimentation, and chemical methods are usually used in tandem with one of the other methods.
-Some farms use seaweed, such as those from the genera Ulva, to take excess nutrients out of the water and release oxygen into the ecosystem in a “recirculation system” while also serving as a source of income when they sell the seaweed for safe human consumption.
+Some farms use seaweed, such as those from the genera Ulva, to take excess nutrients out of the water and release oxygen into the ecosystem in a "recirculation system" while also serving as a source of income when they sell the seaweed for safe human consumption.

 Many designs are used, with different benefits and drawbacks, however the function is the same: reducing water exchanges by converting ammonia to nitrate.
 Ammonia (NH_{4}^{+} and NH_{3}) originates from the brachial excretion from the gills of aquatic animals and from the decomposition of organic matter.
 As ammonia-N is highly toxic, this is converted to a less toxic form of nitrite (by Nitrosomonas sp.) and then to an even less toxic form of nitrate (by Nitrobacter sp.).
 This "nitrification" process requires oxygen (aerobic conditions), without which the biofilter can crash.
 Furthermore, as this nitrification cycle produces H^{+}, the pH can decrease, which necessitates the use of buffers such as lime.